Emotional eating has as much complexity as there are people in the world. Everybody has an entirely different experience.

 Action is the driver of all change.

-We could write and talk about emotional eating all day, but only action creates change.
+We could write and talk about emotional eating all day, but that only action creates change.

 The emotional eating handbook has five active habits you can implement in order to create success.